 - Combined Arms - Fight in a 6v6 arena (with vehicles) team deathmatch setting (no level advantage)

 - The Iron Banner - The ultimate in Crucible warfare, 6v6 team deathmatch WITH level/gear advantage.
-Winners get Iron Banner Repuation.
+Winners get Iron Banner Reputation.

-The cool thing about Destiny’s Crucible, is that you play in the exact same gear which you play with in the rest of the game.
+The cool thing about Destiny’s Crucible is that you play in the exact same gear that you play within the rest of the game.
 So if you prefer a scout rifle and a fusion rifle, then you can play with them – and even switch mid-game!
 While you won’t start with heavy weapon ammo, there will be drops throughout the match, as well as drops for special ammo.
-All playlists (except Iron Banner) are auto-balanced as well, affording the same experience around the board – level and gear, while their “skills” matter, will be scaled to match all the other players.
+All playlists (except Iron Banner) are auto-balanced as well, affording the same experience around the board – level and gear, while their “skills” matter will be scaled to match all the other players.
 If you want to be the best in the Crucible, then leveling up your class and customizing your character for your PvP playstyle is the way to get ahead.

 Once players hit level 20, the game adds a bunch of new features and aspects that aren't available before you hit the soft cap.
-First off, the actual "final" level at this current time is level 30, and is attained not through levelling - but by acquring gear that has a special stat on it.
-As a guardian, you're fighting the growing darkness, so what better to fight it with than Light?
-Once you hit level 20, your charcter has the chance for drops (blue or higher) that are above level 17 to have the "Light" stat on them, with your cumulative light score adding up to get you to a certain level.
-The light stat doesn't do much in terms of adding abilities, but the gear that has light on it is definitely more powerful than other gear without the stat.
+First off, the actual "final" level at this current time is level 30 and is attained not through leveling - but by acquiring gear that has a special stat on it.
+As a guardian, you're fighting the growing darkness, so what better to fight it than Light?
+Once you hit level 20, your character has the chance for drops (blue or higher) that are above level 17 to have the "Light" stat on them, with your cumulative light score adding up to get you to a certain level.
+The light stat doesn't do much in terms of adding abilities, but the gear that has a light on it is definitely more powerful than other gear without the stat.

-There's a few ways to earn gear that will get you that coveted light gear, and players really have a variety of ways to get better gear.
+There are a few ways to earn gear that will get you that coveted light gear, and players really have a variety of ways to get better gear.
 There are three main ways to do it (outside of loot caves and grinding enemies, if you feel like torturing yourself) - Strikes, Crucible, and through reputations/marks.
-Strikes, which are the same as the strikes you'll come across as you make your way through the solar system, have a playlist with varying difficulties as you get better gear - and you can earn Vanguard Rep and Vanguard Marks which can be used to purchase Light items from the Vanguard vendors.
-Crucible is the same at level 20, but allows you to earn Crucible reputation and marks, as well as gain repuation (if you have the correct items) for PvP Factions.
-Earning reputation and marks can also be done in the daily and weekly missions (strikes/story), as well as limited time events (such as the current one Queen's Wrath).
+Strikes, which are the same as the strikes you'll come across as you make your way through the solar system, have a playlist with varying difficulties as you get better gear - and you can earn Vanguard Rep and Vanguard Marks, which can be used to purchase Light items from the Vanguard vendors.
+Crucible is the same at level 20 but allows you to earn Crucible reputation and marks, as well as gain reputation (if you have the correct items) for PvP Factions.
+Earning reputation and marks can also be done in the daily and weekly missions (strikes/story), as well as limited-time events (such as the current one Queen's Wrath).
 Also, don't forget your daily bounties!
 They may be small, but they add up!

-Once your light level is high enough, then you'll make your way into raids - which are 6 player co-operative dungeons designed to test the skills and teamwork of your group.
+Once your light level is high enough, then you'll make your way into raids - which are six-player cooperative dungeons designed to test the skills and teamwork of your group.
 These aren't to be taken lightly, as they are incredibly difficult!
-This is the true bit of Destiny endgame, and what you work towards after level 20.
+This is the true bit of Destiny endgame and what you work towards after level 20.
 While Strikes allow you to queue up for parties to complete them, you must assemble your own team to attempt raids!

 There are also two glaring issues that can cause issues for some players.
 First off, there is no couch co-op, so you can only play with your friends on other consoles across the web.
 So if you're looking to find a fun co-op game that you can play with your roommate or significant other, this isn't the best one for you.
 For any Twitch streamers, as well, you will find yourself having issues turning down the game volume in your stream because there is no option to do so.
 Just a warning before you try and talk and play!

-Author's blurb: Personally, I'd rank Destiny at a 90/100, but can definitely see some aspects of the game which should detract from the score, which are reflected in the review.
-I loved both the Alpha and the Beta, but wish many issues from them had been addressed a bit more.
+Author's blurb: Personally, I'd rank Destiny at 90/100, but I can definitely see some aspects of the game which should detract from the score, which is reflected in the review.
+I loved both the Alpha and the Beta, but I wish many issues from them had been addressed a bit more.